 In 2018, we accepted 16 apprentices into our program, 15 completed the program, 7 were placed into employment after graduation, 5 have continued working for 6+ months, 3 are now in leadership roles and 1 has been hired by Farming Hope.
 Total wages distributed to our apprentices: $18,403.
 Total number of hours paid for on-the-job training: 1212.23.
 We served and fed at least 1076 diners at our community events.

 Our vision is to transform lives and rebuild communities through a just food system.
-Our mission is to employ and empower neighbors looking for a path to self-sustainability through growing, cooking, and serving healthy food.
+Our mission is to empower and employ individuals out of poverty through dignified jobs in gardening and cooking.

 We were born out of the Stanford FEED Design School Incubator in June 2016 and have been working to build radically inclusive communities in the San Francisco Bay Area since.